Working can be great for your mental health. It can boost your self-esteem, give you a sense of achievement and help you find friendship and support.

 Work-related stress is thought to be the second biggest occupational health problem in the UK, after musculoskeletal disorders such as back problems.

-The Health and Safety Executive (HSE) defines work-related stress as 'the adverse reaction people have to excessive pressures or other types of demand placed on them at work'.
+The Health and Safety Executive (HSE) defines work-related stress as 'the adverse reaction people have to excessive pressures or other types of demand paced on them at work'.

 Employers have a legal responsibility under the Health and Safety at Work Act 1974 and Management of Health and Safety at Work Regulations 1999 to ensure the health safety and welfare at work of their employees.
 This duty includes assessing and taking measures to control risks from work-related stress.